montagestudio/docs.montagestudio.com/montage-studio/styling-montagejs-applications.md

 The MontageJS framework currently does not provide traditional layout components to help position your user interface components.
 Nor do you have to use a special language (like MXML, for example) to lay out user interface components.
 Instead of using a containing element, you use CSS to lay out and align the user interface elements of your application.

->**Note:** We are experimenting with some <a href="https://github.com/simurai/digit-layouts" target="_blank">starter layouts on GitHub</a>.
-If you're in an experimental mood, feel free to check them out.
+>**Note:** We are experimenting with some <a href="https://github.com/simurai/digit-layout" target="_blank">starter layouts on GitHub</a>.
+If you're in an experimental mood (or simply would like to see how we break down a basic layout), feel free to check them out.

 If your application targets modern browsers, you can use the flexbox layout module.
 Flexbox makes creating layouts for different screen sizes a lot easier and allows for greater flexibility when positioning child elements.
 To get started with flexbox, refer to the following resources: